 It blew me away when, as an adult, I realized that I didn't actually know where most of the spices I use come from.
 Here is a quick breakdown of the origins of the spices and a quick recap of what they taste like.

-In certain environments storing in cabinets can be tricky, in which case you can store it in the back of the bottom shelf of your fridge, but please stay away from the naturally humid freezer.
+I typically store mine in my spice cabinet.
+However, in certain environments storing in cabinets can be tricky, in which case you can store it in the back of the bottom shelf of your fridge, but please stay away from the naturally humid freezer.

 Other MUST Makes for the Pakistani Cook